 Simplify this lesson by:

-- Taking the time to describe with your students what a direct proportion is.
+- Taking the time to describe what a direct proportion is

-- Asking your students give examples of a direct proportion from their daily life.
+- Asking your pupils to give examples of direct proportions from their daily lives

 Take this lesson to the next level by:

-- Asking your students to build their own smart bikes
+- Asking your pupils to build their own smart bikes

-- Challenging your students to create their own scientific protocols and decide which value(s) they'll track and how they'll do it
+- Challenging your pupils to create their own scientific protocols and decide which value(s) they'll track and how they'll do it

 Using Download Mode

-This lesson is designed to be played in Download Mode, but can also be played in Steaming Mode.
+This lesson is designed to be played in Download Mode, but it can also be played in Streaming Mode.
 The Download Mode allows for a higher sample rate of data collection by the Hub.
-This means that the Line Graph has a better resolution.
-It also means that the data set has to be imported after the program has been stopped.
+This means that the line graph has a better resolution.
+It also means that the data set must be imported after the program has been stopped.

-Using this block will end your program and trigger automatically an upload of the collected data sets from the Hub to your device when connected via bluetooth.
+If your device is connected via Bluetooth, using this block will end your program and trigger the collected data sets to be uploaded from the Hub to your device.

 Science Data Tips

-- Have your students realize that the two values graphed during this lesson are recorded over time (i.e., angle over time and motor's power over time)
+- Have your pupils realise that the two values graphed during this lesson are recorded over time (i.e. angle over time and the motor's power over time).

-- Have your students perform data manipulations to trace the graph of the motor's power over the angle of the slope, both manually and using online tools.
+- Have your pupils perform data manipulations, both manually and using online tools, to trace the graph of the motor's power over the angle of the slope.

 Note: This will**require additional time.